JvanKatwijk/dab-scanner/README.md

 -----------------------------------------------------------------------

 The use of the scanner is extremely simple.
-The program - when started - will wait for the user to touch the "start" button.
+The program - when started - will wait for the user to select a device and touch the "start" button.

-Touching the "start" button will
+In a previous version, the software would "poll" for the configured devices to be connected to the computer.
+However, working with a laptop with one and a half usb connection, I did not realize that people might have different devices connected to the computer and need explicit control over the selection of the device.

+On the top right of the GUI a selector for a device is available.
+To keep things simple, the selection is once only per program run, after a device is selected, the selector will not be visible anymore.

+If the start button is touched without a device being selected, the start button will not do anything.

+If, however, a device is selected, touching the start button will:

 * show a menu with which the name of a file can be chosen, the file to which the output is written.
 A filename, containing date and time, is suggested but while the name is perfectly legal under Linux, Windows does not accept it, so one has to choose another name.
-* start the scanning with the lowest signal in the band.
+* start the scanning with the lowest channel in the band (5A for Band III).
 If the program is convinced that there no DAB signal can be identified, a next channel will be selected within a few seconds.
 If, however, a DAB signal can be identified, the name of the ensemble will be shown, as well as the number of services detected in that channel.
 After a user defined amount of time (the left spinbox on the GUI) a next channel will be selected.